DeadSafari/ItsToxicGG/README.md

     }

     public function restoreDeleteProfileS($error){
-        echo "$error, pls report this error code to the $staff" }
+        echo "$error, pls report this error code to the $staff";
+}

 ```